Outdoor Recreation Archives | Kalispell

 Northwest Montana’s Trails & Routes: Discover Year-Round Adventures

 Surrounded by mountains and set in a lush valley, Kalispell is a trail-lover’s dream destination.
-Many of northwest Montana’s trails are multi-use, which means they can be used for hiking, trail running, horseback riding, mountain biking, snowshoeing and cross-country skiing.
-The region is home to hundreds of miles of trails that take users through tree-covered […]
+Many of northwest Montana’s trails are multi-use, which means they can be used for hiking, trail running, horseback riding, mountain biking, snowshoeing and cross-country skiing, depending on the season.
+In and around Kalispell you’ll find thousands of miles of trails […]

 READ MORE